GreenAI-Uppa/GreenAI-Uppa.github.io/events.md

 <details>
   <summary style="cursor: pointer">
-    <b>&#8226; May, 23th 2022 - Jordy Palafox, team member.</b><br> Online learning for adaptive learning.
+    <b>&#8226; May, 23th 2022 - Jordy Palafox, former team member.</b><br><b>Title: </b>Online learning for adaptive learning.
+    <br><b>Abstract: </b><i>(click to show/hide)</i>
   </summary>
   <p>
-    <b>Abstract:</b> In this talk, we are takling about reduction of the adaptative learning pipeline consumption at Prof En Poche based on unsupervised algorithms.
+    In this talk, we are takling about reduction of the adaptative learning pipeline consumption at Prof En Poche based on unsupervised algorithms.
 After some theorical reminders on online algorithms, we present a solution using them and illustrate with the first results.
   </p>
 </details>